jquery/contribute.jquery.org/pages/style-guide/js.md

 }
 ```

-_If the project supports browsers which do not implement ES5, then the `es3` option must be included with the common options._
+_If the project supports browsers which do not implement ES5, then the `es3` option must be included with the repo-specific options._

 ## Spacing